git/git.github.io/rev_news/drafts/edition-68.md

 * [Google Summer of Code 2021](https://opensource.googleblog.com/2020/10/google-summer-of-code-2021-is-bringing.html)
   has been announced with significant changes compared to previous editions.
-Notably coding hours and period will be reduced from 350 hours and 12 weeks to 175 hours and 10 weeks.
+Notably coding hours and period will be reduced from 350 hours and 12 weeks to 175 hours and 10 weeks; there would be 2 evaluations (instead of 3).
+Additionally, eligilibility requirements will be relaxed, among others allowing people participating in a variety of different licensed academic programs, not just students of accredited university programs.

 __Light reading__